Senior Indiana Dog Looking For Low Key Retirement Home [VIDEO] - NewsBreak

 Senior Indiana Dog Looking For Low Key Retirement Home [VIDEO]

 Allow us to introduce you to this week's Pet of the Week from the Vanderburgh Humane Society.
 Meet Tessa.
-Looking for a walking buddy that won’t pull you along?...womiowensboro.com
+Looking for a walking buddy that won’t pull you along?...1061evansville.com

 Allow us to introduce you to this week's Pet of the Week from the Vanderburgh Humane Society.
 Meet Tessa.
-Looking for a walking buddy that won’t pull you along?...womiowensboro.com
+Looking for a walking buddy that won’t pull you along?...1061evansville.com

 Comments / 0